 One of the best preserved wooden Japanese buildings in Taiwan, the Beitou Museum was built in 1921 as the Kazan Hot Spring Hotel and was later used as lodging for Kamikaze pilots during World War II.
-The museum houses rotating exhibits on Japanese culture in Taiwan, aboriginal culture, and more.
+The museum houses rotating exhibits on Japanese culture in Taiwan, aboriginal culture (including a beautiful replica of a Tao canoe from Orchid Island), and more.
 On the second floor, you can see a large Japanese-style banquet hall that would make a good wedding venue!

 Besides exploring the various rooms and internal courtyards of this elegant home, the highlight of visiting for us was the artfully presented, multi-course vegetarian kaiseki meal that we enjoyed in the museum’s restaurant.
 See the details and pictures in the “Beitou restaurants” section at the end of the article.